-- A. Oriented Strand Board: DOC PS 2-10. - B. Thickness: As needed to comply with requirements specified, but not less than thickness indicated.
-Thickness shall satisfy minimum and maximum requirements for referenced performance category. - C. Factory mark panels to indicate compliance with applicable standard.
+- A. Oriented Strand Board: DOC PS 2-10. - B. Thickness: As needed to comply with drawings & requirements specified, but not less than thickness indicated.
+Thickness shall satisfy minimum and maximum requirements for referenced performance category. - C. Insulated R6 wall sheathing at Clubhouse, at all exterior walls.